PTegmark/Scratch-GANPaint/README.md

 ## What is GAN Paint?
-GAN Paint is a tool that has used GANs (Generative Adversarial Networks) to generate 16 photorealistic images of churches.
+[GAN Paint](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4) is a tool that has used GANs (Generative Adversarial Networks) to generate 16 photorealistic images of churches.
 By using the various brushes provided, and then shading in the image, the you can tell GAN Paint to add or remove certain features to/from different parts of the image, and GAN Paint will alter the image accordingly.
 I recommend that you play around with it for a few minutes to see what I'm talking about.

 ## What is Scratch?
 I would describe Scratch as a programming language for kids, developed by the Lifelong Kindergarten Group at the MIT Media Lab.
-It uses blocks instead of lines of code (which is nice because that eliminates syntax errors), and is overall more intuitive to understand.
+It uses blocks instead of lines of code (which is nice because that eliminates syntax errors), and is overall more intuitive to understand than most other programming languages.
 You can make all sorts of projects in Scratch, and then share them on the [Scratch website](scratch.mit.edu).
 Scratch can do most of what other programming languages can do, although a Scratch file can only be run inside the Scratch editor.
 Scratch's other downsides are that it is very slow at math when compared to other programming languages, and that (as far as I am aware) it cannot read or write to outside files.

-For more information, check out Scratch's about page [here](https://scratch.mit.edu/about).
+For more information, check out Scratch's About page [here](https://scratch.mit.edu/about).

 Or try using Scratch [here](https://scratch.mit.edu/projects/editor/?tutorial=getStarted).
 If you have never used Scratch before, I would highly recommend that you play around with it for an hour, and at least learn what the following are: blocks, sprites, costumes/backdrops, and the Stage.
 Try creating at least one new sprite, write at least 1 script for it, and draw a costume for it.
 Also try importing an image file from your computer as a new costume, since I think this feature may be of interest down the line for the GAN Paint extension.

-The latest version of Scratch (and the one that we'll be working with) is Scratch 3.
+As of when I wrote this, the latest version of Scratch (and the one that we'll be working with) is Scratch 3.
 Scratch is written primarily in JavaScript, and has both an [online editor](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) and an [offline editor](https://scratch.mit.edu/download/).
 The repositories for the code to Scratch's online editor are publicly available on GitHub, at [https://github.com/LLK/](https://github.com/LLK/).

 Scratch has various different types of blocks.
 They are: Motion, Looks, Sound, Events, Control, Sensing, Operators, Variables, and My Blocks.
 However, you can make extensions to Scratch.
 An extension adds a new set of blocks with their own functionality.
 For example, the Translate extension lets you use Google Translate to translate text into different languages.

 Only 11 extensions are officially supported by Scratch, so any extensions you make (unless later incorporated into Scratch by the Scratch team) can only be used on your computer.
-For more information, see the Scratch 3 Extensions Documentation [here](https://github.com/LLK/scratch-vm/blob/develop/docs/extensions.md).
+For more information, see the [Scratch 3 Extensions Documentation](https://github.com/LLK/scratch-vm/blob/develop/docs/extensions.md).

 ## How to make Scratch Extensions